splunk/splunk-connect-for-snmp/docs/gettingstarted.md

 ## Deploy

-This step will install SC4SNMP and its depdenencies including snapd, micrk8s and sck.
+This step will install SC4SNMP and its dependencies including snapd, micrk8s and sck.
 This script has been tested with Centos 7, Centos 8, Redhat 8, and Ubuntu 20.04.
 Both interactive and non-interactive options are supported